How to Bet on the Kentucky Derby

 If you are looking to experience the thrill of live horse racing action, folks in Pennsylvania have six racetracks that they can place on their bucket list.
 Here are the details:

 As mentioned, you won’t be lacking for opinions on how the Kentucky Derby will shake out.
-There will be plenty of picks to be found online and social media, as well as the preview shows that break the race down from top to bottom.
+There will be plenty of picks to be found online, as well as the preview shows that break the race down from top to bottom.

 While there’s nothing wrong with considering advice from sources you trust, there’s also something to be said for doing some of your legwork and handicapping the race.